 Ann Brooks is a Visiting Professor at the Australian Catholic University in 2018-19.
 She is a Fellow of the Academy of Social Sciences (FAcSS).
 Ann has held positions as Professor of Sociology, at Bournemouth University and Head of School and Professor of Sociology and Cultural Studies at University of Adelaide.
 She has held research fellowships at University of California, Berkeley and at the Asia Research Institute at the National University of Singapore.
 Her latest book is Genealogies of Emotions, Intimacy and Desire: Theories of Changes in Emotional Regimes from Medieval Society to Late Modernity (Routledge, 2017).
 Ann’s forthcoming book is Love and Intimacy in Contemporary Society (Routledge, 2019).

 Gender and the Politics of the Public Sphere;

 ‘Uncompromising Politics’: Catherine Macaulay and Mary Wollstonecraft;

 Women Writers: Setting the Terms of the Debate;

-The Role of Social Movements Leading to the Emergence of Women Public Intellectuals in the US and UK;
+The Role of Social Movements Leading to the Emergence of Women Public Intellectuals;

 "A remarkable book about women as public intellectuals, covering three centuries.
-Obstacles & opportunites to women's involvement in the public sphere, including in the USA, are carefully analysed."
-Miriam E. David, Professor Emerita, UCL Institue of Education
+Obstacles & opportunities to women's involvement in the public sphere, including in the USA, are carefully analysed."
+Miriam E. David, Professor Emerita, UCL Institute of Education